Table of Content

-- On-course Shop – Visit shops right on the golf course.
-You’ll find people who can help you have your golf clubs regripped.
-More often than not, they offer this service or they know of someone who can do it for you.
+- On-course Shop – Explore the shops conveniently located on the golf course, where you’ll find knowledgeable individuals who can assist you in regripping your golf clubs.
+In most cases, they provide this service or can refer you to someone who can expertly handle it for you.

-- Local Golf Retailer – Go to your local golf retailer and bring your golf clubs with damaged grips.
-They may not only sell grips but also have the club repair technicians give you a piece of advice on what to do or what to replace them with.
+- Local Golf Retailer – Visit your nearby golf retailer and bring along your golf clubs with damaged grips.
+Not only will they offer a wide selection of grips for sale, but their club repair technicians can also provide valuable advice on suitable replacements or alternative solutions.

-- PGA Tour Superstore – Skip the long queue.
-If you already know the grip you need, go to this site.
+- PGA Tour Superstore – Avoid the lengthy queue.
+If you’re already aware of the grip you require, head over to this website.

-- Choose the grip you will buy and indicate the quantity.
+- Choose the grip you would like to purchase and specify the desired quantity.

-- Indicate the date and time you are available to drop off your golf clubs.
+- Indicate provide the date and time when you will be able to deliver your golf clubs.

 - Don’t forget to add the service for the grip installation.